The End of Manual-Only Coding: Why AI Agent Orchestration Changes Software Delivery

 The agent-native codebase: what you have to build for this to work

-Teams that achieve 95% agent accuracy have something in common: their codebases are built for agents to navigate.
+Teams that get reliable output from agents have something in common: their codebases are built for agents to navigate.

 Strict TypeScript everywhere.
 Not TypeScript with any sprinkled through it.
 Strict mode, explicit types, no implicit returns, no escape hatches.
 The type system is the agent's primary navigation tool.
 It tells the agent what exists, what it accepts, and what it returns.
 A weakly-typed codebase is a dark room for an agent.

 Test coverage on all critical paths.
 Agents iterate to green tests.
 If the tests don't exist, the agent has no termination condition for "done" and no error signal to guide corrections.
-Comprehensive tests aren't overhead in an agentic workflow — they're the mechanism that makes 95% accuracy possible.
+Comprehensive tests are not overhead in an agentic workflow.
+They are the mechanism that makes reliable execution possible.

 Consistent, enforced conventions.
 ESLint, Prettier, consistent file naming, consistent module structure.
 Agents learn from patterns in the codebase.
 Inconsistent patterns produce inconsistent output.
 The agent is only as consistent as the codebase it reads.